susundberg/arduino-simple-unittest/README.md

 TODO
 ====================

+### Structure: build tree
+I would like to have the tests/ folder out from the source tree, but currently it would require some hacking for Scons to support out of tree build or change of build system.

+### Structure: separate platforms
+I am working on ESP8266 support, and it would be neat to have it somewhat separated from the basic Arduino tree, and one would configure the platform used in tests/test_config.ini or similar.

+### Mock generation: C++
 * C++: Support for static member functions
 * C++: Support for overloaded functions
 * C++: Support for references in parameters
 * C++: Support for types that are defined inside classes/structures

+### Arduino IDE
+Like said before, currently this works only with platformio projects.
+So its not working with Arduino IDE code, but i welcome pull requests to make it happen.
+With Arduino IDE one still needs the source files to be splitted to multiple files (for mock generatation).